lucy3/whos_filtered/README.md

-# AboutMe: Using Self-Identification in Webpages to Document the Effects of English Pretraining Data Filters
+# AboutMe: Using Self-Descriptions in Webpages to Document the Effects of English Pretraining Data Filters

 ## Paper